gefyrahq/gefyra/README.md

    `docker exec -it mypyserver bash`
    `wget -O- hello-nginx` will print out the website of the cluster service _hello-nginx_ from within the cluster.
 6) Create a bridge in order to intercept the traffic to the cluster application with the one running locally:
-`gefyra bridge -N mypyserver -n default --deployment hello-nginxdemo --port 80:8000 --container-name hello-nginx -I mypybridge`
+`gefyra bridge -N mypyserver -n default --target deployment/hello-nginxdemo/hello-nginx --port 80:8000`
 Check out the locally running server comes up under: http://hello.127.0.0.1.nip.io:8080/
 7) List all running _bridges_:
 `gefyra list --bridges`